green3g/can-geo/ol-map/guides/ViewOptions.md

-@typedef {Object} geocola.types.ViewOptions ViewOptions
+@typedef {Object} geo.types.ViewOptions ViewOptions
-@parent geocola.types
+@parent geo.types

 @description
 This object consists of options that should be passed to an `ol.View`.
 These options are documented on the [Openlayers View Page](http://openlayers.org/en/master/apidoc/ol.View.html).